humanestandards/home/src/pages/about.md

         type: grid_item
         content: >
-          Through the Practice of Sentience, we define and measure the principle of Ecophysiological Equality (Inclusive Diversity).
+          Through the Practice of Sentience, we define and measure the principle of Ecophysiological Equality (Trans-Species Multilateralism).
       - title: 3️⃣ Ecological Solidarity
         subtitle: Sensible Care Interaction
         title_align: left